BarCas68/BarCas68/README.md

 ---

-# 🎮 Datos Adicionales
+# 🎮 Additional Information
-🔴 Me gusta el color rojo
+🔴 I like the color red
-🚀 Aprendiendo y subiendo proyectos poco a poco
+🚀 Learning and uploading projects little by little
 <br>
-❌ Nunca me rindo; mi meta es siempre esforzarme al máximo.
+❌  I never give up; my goal is always to do my best.

 ---